phatboyg/Stact/README.markdown

 # INFO
 ## Overview
-Magnum is a collection of different tools that help you work smarter.
+Stact is a collection of different tools that help you work smarter.

 * State Machine
 * Fast Model Binding